 Data breaches have to be notified to the Information Commissioner’s Office (ICO) within 72 hours and if businesses fail to comply with the regulation then large penalties – up to 4% of turnover – could follow.

 Our 2018 cyber research showed that size is a significant factor in businesses’ approach, and exposure, to cyber-security.
 Smaller businesses – such as smaller retailers – are particularly vulnerable: they have limited knowledge about cyber security and have limited resources and processes in place to address cyber security risks.

 Frank Woods, retail insurance expert at NFU Mutual, said the growing risk of cyber crime is one which the retail industry must see as a priority.

-“More and more small to medium-sized retailers are enthusiastically joining their larger counterparts in the world of online selling," he said.
-"But in the rush to beat the competition by offering more ways for customers to interact and buy from you it’s important that you don’t do anything which could jeopardise their information or your business.”
+“More and more small to medium sized retailers are enthusiastically joining their larger counterparts in the world of online selling,” he said.
+“But in the rush to beat the competition by offering more ways for customers to interact and buy from you it’s important that you don’t do anything which could jeopardise their information or your business.”

-Frank offers the following guidance for retailers:
+Frank offers the following advice to retailers

 - Ensure you have the right processes and technology in place which are designed to not only prevent cyber attacks but also to deal with the effects during and after any attack